p-gvntt/llm-hells-kitchen/README.md

 DEFAULT_MODEL=gpt-4
 ```

-Make sure to replace these values with the ones required for your project.
+Make sure to replace these values with yours.

 7. **Launch the web app**
    ```bash